jub0bs/go-course-beginner/README.md

     The output should contain some local URL (like `http://127.0.0.1:3999`).

-6. Visit the URL from step 5 in your browser, then click on `main.slide` to start the slideshow.
+6. Visit the URL from step 5 in your browser, then click on "00_prelude.slide" to start the first slideshow.

 [install]: https://go.dev/doc/install
 [present]: https://pkg.go.dev/golang.org/x/tools/cmd/present